Damar Hamlin is "making steady progress." Here's what we know about the Buffalo Bills player's condition.

 What is "commotio cordis"?

-While it's not yet clear exactly what Hamlin experienced, CBS News medical contributor Dr. David Agus said Hamlin may have suffered what's known as commotio cordis, which is heart arrhythmia that occurs when someone takes a direct hit to their chest.
+While doctors said Thursday it's too early to say if Hamlin experienced "commotio cordis," as many have speculated, CBS News medical contributor Dr. David Agus said Hamlin may have suffered the rare condition, which is heart arrhythmia that occurs when someone takes a direct hit to their chest.

 Agus said approximately 30 cases of commotio cordis occur in the U.S. every year, including among Little League players who get hit in the chest with a ball.